ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀

 Sorry no updates for a long time, but it's now time for more updates this year!
-(UI REDESIGN, NEW FEATURES, IMPROVED LOGGING, OPTION TO DISABLE LOGGING AND OTHER!)
+(FEATURS REWORK, NEW FEATURES, IMPROVED LOGGING, OPTION TO DISABLE LOGGING AND OTHER!)

 A simple batch script for sending messages to a Discord webhook.